 1. Share Important Human Resources Documents With Everyone

 An HR intranet is excellent for sharing typical HR documents, ranging from health insurance documents, scheduling, contact information, and training manuals.
-By putting this information online, your employees can self-serve and access them whenever they need to, all from a centralized location.
+By putting this information online, you make human resources more resourceful and your employees can self-serve and access them whenever they need to, all from a centralized location.
 No longer will you be picking up the phone and answering the same question over and over again.
 Just point them to the page where they can find the information they need.

 2. Expand Your Talent Pool Worldwide